DevMine/repotool/README.md

 ## Usage

-`repotool` produces JSON, provided that you feed it with a path to a source code repository.
+`repotool` produces JSON, provided that you feed it with a path to a source code repository managed by a VCS which can be either in the form of a directory or a tar archive.
 By default, informative messages are outputted to `stderr` whereas JSON is outputted to `stdout`.
 Example usage:

     repotool ~/Code/myawesomeproject > myawesomeproject.json